-Configure a SMTP account with Amazon in the Amazon console.
+Configure a SMTP account with AWs in the AWS console.
 It will provide you with the email/smtp server name, username and password.

 In WebHare, set mail settings: SMTP server (eg email-smtp.eu-central-1.amazonaws.com), port (587), username and password.